-This product guide is the main document associated with the 10 Gigabit Ethernet MAC.
-This guide, along with documentation related to all products that aid in the design process, can be found on the Xilinx Support web page (www.xilinx.com/support) or by using the Xilinx Documentation Navigator.
+This product guide is the main document associated with the 10G Ethernet MAC.
+This guide, along with documentation related to all products that aid in the design process, can be found on the Xilinx Support web page or by using the Xilinx Documentation Navigator.

-Download the Xilinx Documentation Navigator from the Design Tools tab on the Downloads page (www.xilinx.com/download).
+Download the Xilinx Documentation Navigator from the Downloads page.
 For more information about this tool and the features available, open the online help after installation.